repositorgan/Lungs-Bank-Demo/README.md

 > Demo version of a web application wallet with features.

-> Java build of a mock bank account.
+> Build of a mock bank account.